beatochess/beatochess-issues/README.md

 This is the repository of Beat Neuenschwander's chess activities.
 It contains

-- original studies first published in "beatochess"
+- recent studies of mine and original studies first published in "beatochess"
-- revised studies from other authors
+- revised studies and comments on studies from other authors
-- my studies

-The .pdf file has all the information.
+The beatohess issues (in pdf and html format) can be found here.
 The pgn-files of all the studies can be found in the /pgn folder.